-Historically, women’s immigration to the United States has been understudied by social scientists.
-Men’s migration dominates the migration literature, while women’s migration is relegated to a second position.
-Recently, this skewed pattern is changing; though still, when research focuses on women, there is a tendency of only women scholars to undertake migration and gender studies.
+Historically, women’s immigration to the United States has been under studied by social scientists.
+Men’s migration dominates the migration literature, while women’s migration is relegated to a secondary position.
+Recently, this skewed pattern is changing; though still, when research focuses on women, there is a tendency for only women scholars to undertake migration and gender studies.
 Thus, the intent of this paper is to fill a research gap related to gender and migration.

 Brian W. McNeill

-The present conference on Chicano Psychology marks the twenty-fifth anniversary of Chicano/Mestizo Psychology.
-I introduced the term "mestizo psychology" in my book entitled Psychology of the Americas: Mestizo Perspectives in Personality and Mental Health in 1983, but the birth of Chicano Psychology dates back to 1973, when the first conference on Chicano Psychology was held at the University of California at Riverside (Ramirez and Castaneda, 1973).
-I am frequently asked by my White colleagues: "Why propose a psychology specific to one group of people?
-After all, psychology is a science and as such should be universal and applicable to everyone."
-My answer is that there is a need for a Chicano/Mestizo Psychology for three reasons: (a) Mainstream psychology does not reflect the psychological reality of Latinos and other peoples of color; (b) mainstream psychology does not embody the spirit of the movement for social justice characterized by the African American, Chicano, and Native American-Indian civil rights movements; and (c) Mexican psychology and established Latin American psychology are not based on the socio-historico-political realities of Latinos in the Americas, but are mere translations of Anglo/Western European Psychology from English into Spanish This paper presents the historical origins, the tenets, and a summary of recent developments in Chicano/Mestizo psychology.
+This paper considers the need for a Chicano/Mestizo Psychology.
+Specifically, this is due for three reasons: (a) mainstream psychology does not reflect the psychological reality of Latinos and other peoples of color; (b) mainstream psychology does not embody the spirit of the movement for social justice characterized by the African American, Chicano, and Native American-Indian civil rights movements; and (c) Mexican psychology and established Latin American psychology are not based on the socio-historical-political realities of Latinos in the Americas, but are mere translations of Anglo/Western European psychology from English into Spanish.
+This paper presents the historical origins, the tenets, and a summary of recent developments in Chicano/Mestizo psychology.
 It argues for the need to continue the struggle to ensure that a psychological science that is truly Mestizo and multicultural at its core continues to evolve and to survive.

-When the Mexican American family's attempt to heal a troubled member fails, either by seeking out western medicine, psychotherapy, or the saints, curanderismo may be considered as a viable alternative form of intervention.
-However, opportunity for efficacious care may be thwarted by a psychologist/psychiatrist trying to "sell" their system of treatment and disease classification.
+When the Mexican American family’s attempt to heal a troubled member fails, either by seeking out Western medicine, psychotherapy, or the saints, curanderismo may be considered as a viable alternative form of intervention.
+However, a psychologist/psychiatrist trying to “sell” their system of treatment and disease classification may thwart opportunity for efficacious care.
 Some challenges with traditional psychiatry and psychology are rooted in the nosological system used for assessment, diagnosis and treatment recommendations.
-Although the symptom profile for a culture-bound syndrome may mimic the clinical profile of a "standard" DSM disorder, the sequale of the disorder as well as the diagnostic, assessment and treatment protocol may differ significantly.
-The DSM-IV has made strides in terms of mentioning some cultural syndromes, however differential diagnosis, etiological considerations, and appropriate treatment protocols continue to be a challenging theme for mental health care providers.
-This paper seeks to overview some of the cultural stepping stones in the current classification system.
+Although the symptom profile for a culture-bound syndrome may mimic the clinical profile of a “standard” DSM disorder, the sequel of the disorder as well as the diagnostic, assessment, and treatment protocol may differ significantly.
+The DSM-IV has made strides in terms of mentioning some cultural syndromes; however, differential diagnosis, etiological considerations, and appropriate treatment protocols continue to be a challenging theme for mental health care providers.
+This paper seeks to overview some of the cultural stepping-stones in the current classification system.
 Issues of family support, curanderismo, and differential diagnoses will also be discussed.

 Ester Ruiz Rodriguez

-This paper addresses the need for a paradigm shift in the study of violence in the lives of Chicana/os.
-A justice-based model of research and practice will be proposed which situates social, familial, and interpersonal violence.
+This paper outlines the context of injustice in Chicano families and offers research-based strategies for promoting justice.
+Moreover, this analysis addresses the need for a paradigm shift in the study of violence in the lives of Chicana/os.
+Racism inflicts pain and discrimination wounds the soul.
+The problem of family violence can be reduced if researchers understand the particularities of the Chicano experience and deconstructs the subjective experience of victimization.
+As such, a justice-based model of research and practice is proposed which situates social, familial, and interpersonal violence.
 This model is derived from a 3-year study of Chicanos and Latinos whose life narratives contest oppression and re-tell stories of survival and hope.